Bernhardt-Steyn/DataCleanerSigma/Readme.md

 - Handles inconsistent data entry in records (e.g., in the XML file the date and time are stored inconsistently; this project standardizes them before splitting values into date and time).
 - Ensures that the time and date are entered correctly after splitting (e.g., if the date was incorrect but the time was correct, the project only flags the date, and vice versa.
 If both are missing or incorrect, the project flags both).
 - Includes a unit testing script to validate functions from the main script.
-- All currency is standardized to USD using live rates from the  [Frankfurter API](https://www.frankfurter.dev/ This is only performed on the cleaned DataFrame to save computational resources and time.
+- All currencies are standardized to USD using live rates from the Frankfurter API(https://www.frankfurter.dev/).
+This is only performed on the cleaned DataFrame to save computational resources and time.
 - Saves the final outputs into two CSV files for ease of use by analysts as mentioned above.